strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 ### Custom polymorphic solution
 The optimizer also supports polymorphism even if your models are not polymorphic.
-You simply need to implement `resolve_type` in the interface type:
+`resolve_type` in the GraphQL interface type is used to tell GraphQL the actual type that should be used.

 ```python title="models.py"
 from django.db import models